 +977 98510 94157

 Enjoy breathtaking views of the Himalayas on your flight to Lukla.
-It’s one of the most adventurous flight rated by top-rated websites and travel magazines.
+It’s one of the most adventurous flights rated by top-rated websites and travel magazines.
 The flight takes approximately 30 minutes.
 Try to get your seat on the left side of the plane.

 Once we commence our trek, we will pass through Chaurikharka, Chheplung, Ghat, Phakding, etc. Phakding is a small town with the majority of houses made for accommodation.
-(Breakfast, Lunch, Dinner)

 The trail starts with gentle ascending before we reach Monjo.
 We will stop in Jorsalle for our lunch and continue further to Hilary Bridge through beautiful pine forests.
 Once we cross the bridge, the trail passes through steep ascending towards Namche Bazaar.

 We will ascend towards the national park headquarter and follow the gentle trail to Kyanjuma.
 We may stop for a short tea break before we start descending to Phungi Thanga for our lunch.
 We will cross the Dudh Koshi river and start steep ascending to Tengboche village.
 We have the opportunity to stop in Tengboche village or descend another 30 minutes to Debuche village.
 Tengboche monastery is considered as one of the largest and most famous monasteries of Khumbu valley.
-(Breakfast, Lunch, Dinner)

 We will follow the Imja Khola towards a beautiful village named Pangboche (3,930M).
-Pangboche is home of many renowned Everest climbers.
+Pangboche is home to many renowned Everest climbers.
 This village is the home of brave Sherpas.
 The spectacular views of the Himalayas seen from the village are incomparable.
 We will continue for about an hour to stop for lunch in Somare.

 We will follow a gentle trail until we cross a small stream from where the trail becomes steeper before we see a beautiful image of Dingboche village.
-(Breakfast, Lunch, Dinner)

 This is our second rest and acclimatization day.
 We will do a day hike to Nagarkhang Peak (approximately 5000 meters) from where we will witness spectacular Himalayan beauty.
 The summit offers great views of several Himalayan peaks including Makalu, Thamserku, Amadablam, Cholatse, Tabuche, Lobuche, Kusum Kangaro, etc.

 We will take quick lunch in Gorakshep and continue our journey to Everest Base Camp before it’s too late.
 The journey takes about 5 hours to visit Everest Base Camp and return to Gorakshep.
-(Breakfast, Lunch, Dinner)

 Descending to Gorakshep, we will grab our breakfast and start descending to Pangboche village.
 It’s a long day ahead but it’s mostly downhill walking.
 We will pass through Pheriche village where a Himalayan Rescue Aid post is situated.
+If you are tired then we also have an option to sleep in Pheriche.

 We will pass through Debuche and Tengboche village before we start steep descending to Phungi Tenga for our lunch.
 Phungi Tenga is situated on the bank of Dudhkoshi River.
 We then, have to start ascending to Kyanjuma village and continue further to Namche Bazaar through a gentle path.
 Namche will be waiting for a good shower and a good sleep.